-The Witcher Season 2 is coming to Netflix on December 17
+The Witcher season 2 is coming to Netflix on December 17

-The Witcher Season 2 will release on Netflix on December 17, 2021.
-The date was announced during the WitcherCon livestream today, and puts the second season two years after the first, which premiered in December of 2019.
+The Witcher season 2 will release on Netflix on December 17, 2021.
+The date was announced during the WitcherCon livestream today, and puts the second season two years after the first season, which aired in December of 2019.

-Like the first season, The Witcher Season 2 will be eight episode wrong.
+Like the first season, The Witcher season 2 will be eight episodes long.
 Netflix also revealed most of the episode titles:

 - A Grain of Truth